Kori166/IoD_Dashboard/README.md

 The Overview page compares deprivation patterns across Bristol.

-- **Bristol IoD** uses Bristol-relative model rank and decile fields.
+- **Bristol IoD** uses Bristol-relative model ranks and deciles.
-- **UK IoD** uses ONS national rank and decile fields.
+- **UK IoD** uses ONS national ranks and deciles.
 - The local authority profile shows the share of Bristol LSOAs in each decile.
-- The ranking panel lists the most and least deprived LSOAs under the selected ranking mode.
+- The rankings panel lists the most and least deprived LSOAs for the selected mode.

 ### Map Explorer

-The Map Explorer uses two maps:
+The Map Explorer shows two maps:

 - left map: `bristol_rank` / `bristol_decile`
 - right map: `ons_bristol_rank` / `ons_bristol_decile`

-The page currently exposes only:
+The page currently only shows these view options:

 ```text
 Decile
 Rank
 ```

-Score has intentionally been removed from the Map Explorer UI.
-Score remains available in the underlying data and is still used elsewhere, especially Time Series.
+Score has been removed from the Map Explorer UI on purpose.
+Score is still available in the data and is still used elsewhere, especially on the Time Series page.

 ### Time Series